A 50W SSB mobile transceiver for 5 HF bands

 Following the filter we see the 50W power transmitter circuit.

 As broadband power transmitters tend to have different gain on different frequencies in addition the negative feedback loops in each stage a power control stage has been inserted.
-For each band there is a resistor in the emitter degeneration circuit switched by a PNP transistor in accordance to the respective band.
+For each band there is a resistor in the emitter degeneration circuit switched by a single PNP transistor in accordance to the respective band.
+A good point to start experiments is with 5.6Ω for the 10m band and 120Ω for 80m.

 Between the 4th and the 5th amplifier stage an impedance matching network (Pi circuit) has been added.
 By selecting the capacitors C1 and C2 output and input impedance can be chosen in a wide range to ensure proper matching between the driver and the final stage.